 If you purchased items to be used or consumed in New York but did not pay New York sales tax on those items, you must pay Sales or Use Tax to New York.
 Examples of purchases where sales tax may not be collected are those made via the internet, mail order catalog or out-of-state.

-You may use this chart for purchases of items or services costing less than $1,000 each (not including shipping and handling).
+You may use the chart below for purchases of items or services costing less than $1,000 each (not including shipping and handling).
 Do not use this chart for purchases related to a business, rental real estate, or royalty activities, regardless of the amount.

 |Enter on line 59:|